chaoss/grimoirelab-tutorial/sirmordred/container.md

 `credentials.cfg` is the name of the SirMordred configuration file mentioned above.

 This will pull the image from [DockerHub](http://dockerhub.com), and run it allowing it to "see" the network ports of the host.
-This way, GrimoireLab tools running in the contaniner will be able of connecting to Elasticsearch to produce and consume indexes, and MariaDB or MySQQL to manage the SortingHat database.
+This way, GrimoireLab tools running in the container will be able to connect to Elasticsearch to produce and consume indexes, and MariaDB or MySQL to manage the SortingHat database.

 If run as above, the container will run SirMordred, which in turn will run the GrimoireLab tools needed to produce a standard dashboard for the GrimoireLab project.